 Once you’ve decided what papers to keep, here’s an idea for how to organize them.
 Try a UniKeep binder.

-This binder is a fully-enclosed, case style binder with rings that offer dust-free, archival-safe protection for your documents and projects.
-Its clear polypropylene overlay makes customization and repurposing a breeze, so you can use it again and again.
+This binder is a fully-enclosed, case style binder with plastic rings.
+Nothing falls out or gets lost and it provides dust-free, archival-safe protection for your documents and projects.
+The binder’s clear polypropylene overlay makes customization and repurposing a breeze, so you can use it again and again.

 The UniKeep binder functions as a completely customizable planning, identification, and storage system.
 Pair it with sheet protectors, pocketed pages and divider tabs and you have a great organizational tool.
 You can customize it further by inserting your own cover design.